How to learn astrology

 Learning from good Astrology Books

-Remember, also, if you are on a tight budget, you may well be able to get these books from your local library.
+Remember, also, if you are on a tight budget, you may well be able to get these books from your local library or second hand.
 Take the time to find the authors that you like and have already been given good book reviews (you can find these on the web).
 Most libraries will get them in for you.
 If the library cannot get the books in for you, you do not need to buy them new.
 There are many web sites now which sell second hand books for a fraction of the price.
 Once you have your wish list of books, type “second hand books” into Google and pick book suppliers in your own country to save on postage.

 Learning from the House Kit & the Studyshops